 Cover the roots and partly fill the hole with soil, firming it well around them but leaving a depression or cup which may be

-dissolved in this water, any of the starter solutions recommended for use with tomato plants, or a B1 solution, will aid the
+in this water, any of the starter solutions recommended for use with tomato plants, or a B1 solution, will aid the plants in

-plants in getting off to an early start.
-It will pay to water the plants the day before setting out with a like solution giving
+getting off to an early start.
+It will pay to water the plants the day before setting out with a like solution giving them an

-unlike tubers in having a root system already formed they should be watered occasionally if the weather is at all dry.
-With
+tubers in having a root system already formed they should be watered occasionally if the weather is at all dry.
+With a

 food and water if it is to be kept growing steadily.
 Most failures from green plants are due to lack of care in their early